-Inputs: staff administrative support, networking and seeking partnerships, research consultants.
+Inputs: expertise/work of Commissioners, CCoA staff and research consultants, analytical work, staff administrative support, networking and seeking partnerships,

 - 1. Expand distribution of AgeWatch newsletter and elevate events and publications that focus on underserved communities and health equity issues. - 2.
 Seek opportunities to sponsor or join statewide and local public education initiatives and events, public hearings/presentations, workshops and listening sessions. - 3.
 Provide administrative support to Triple-A Council of California (TACC) to promote communication and collaboration among local AAA advisory councils and key state partners. - 4.
-Produce and distribute position papers, surveys, and special reports; draft letters to the editor and/or opinion pieces, when appropriate and as resources allow.
+Produce and distribute position papers, surveys, and special reports; draft letters to the editor and/or opinion pieces, when appropriate and as resources allow. - 5.
+Educate stakeholders about emerging legislation, policies, and regulations.

-Outputs/Progress Indicators: increased AgeWatch subscriptions, TACC meetings, participation of TACC representatives, positions papers, surveys or special reports (as resources allow), engagement in education initiatives and/or workshops
+Outputs/Progress Indicators: increased AgeWatch subscriptions, TACC meetings, participation of TACC representatives, positions papers, surveys or special reports (as resources allow), engagement in education initiatives and/or workshops.